zackrylangford/linux-mastery/DAILY-PRACTICE.md

 A simple, sustainable 20-30 minute daily routine for learning Linux in the AI age.

+**Want to see this in action?** Check out [EXAMPLE-WALKTHROUGH.md](EXAMPLE-WALKTHROUGH.md) for a complete example of this routine applied to learning how to find large files.

 ## The Simple Daily Flow (20-30 minutes)

 ### 1. Pick One Problem (2 minutes)